jeffbski/ngzip/README.md

  - gzip-like command line utility that runs everywhere Node.js runs including Windows
  - streaming
  - stdin/stdout
+ - simplicity

 ## Why

-I need a portable gzip command line utility that I can use from all Node.js environments
+I need a portable gzip command line utility that I can use from all Node.js environments for streaming compression and decompression

 ## Get involved